 One tip for trick-or-treating with babies?
 Watch out for the candy

 “Any candy or treats that typically go into a trick-or-treater's bag are for older children (3 years and above).
 If an infant wants to join in the fun with a walk around the neighborhood, perfectly fine if weather is permitting.
 But, in general, we keep the treating to the big kids,” Dr. Natasha Burgert, a pediatrician practicing in Kansas City, tells Romper.

 I know that technically you could be eating the candy that you collect with your baby in tow, but the debate over whether or not Halloween candy should be reserved for older kids who can actually eat it isn't exactly what we're talking about here.
 That's another topic for another time.
 I'm all for doing whatever works for your family, but making sure your baby is safe is the key to knowing when they can actually go trick-or-treating.

 Regardless of whether or not you even collect any candy on your trick-or-treating adventures, you can still dress your baby up in a ridiculously adorable Halloween costume.
 I mean, the best thing about dressing your baby up as an avocado or a sloth is the pics you'll share and the memories you'll make, right?

-To make sure you are as safe as possible when trick or treating with your baby, Dr. Fu also shares some safety tips for parents to keep in mind.
-"As with all trick-or-treating, it's important to bring a bright flashlight and start out in the early evening before dusk to be more visible to cars," she says.
-"Late October is usually the height of cold and flu season, so make sure everyone washes their hands after returning home.
-Also, we recommend the flu shot for everyone six months and older."
+To make sure you are as safe as possible when trick or treating with your baby, Fu also shares some safety tips for parents to keep in mind.
+“As with all trick-or-treating, it's important to bring a bright flashlight and start out in the early evening before dusk to be more visible to cars,” she says.

 With a little preparation and a bit of caution, pediatricians say you can safely take your baby trick or treating at any age.
 So, what are you waiting for?
 Get to costume shopping ASAP!